xubingyue/avocadodb/Documentation/Books/HTTP/AsyncResultsManagement/README.md

 ===========================================
 ### Request Execution

-ArangoDB provides various methods of executing client requests.
+AvocadoDB provides various methods of executing client requests.
 Clients can choose the appropriate method on a per-request level based on their throughput, control flow, and durability requirements.

 #### Blocking execution

-ArangoDB is a multi-threaded server, allowing the processing of multiple client requests at the same time.
+AvocadoDB is a multi-threaded server, allowing the processing of multiple client requests at the same time.
 Communication handling and the actual work can be performed by multiple worker threads in parallel.

-Though multiple clients can connect and send their requests in parallel to ArangoDB, clients may need to wait for their requests to be processed.
+Though multiple clients can connect and send their requests in parallel to AvocadoDB, clients may need to wait for their requests to be processed.

 By default, the server will fully process an incoming request and then return the